What is the Fetal Medicine Unit

 - assess multiple pregnancies (twins and triplets) for possible complications

-Most women are able to return to their local hospital for ongoing care during their pregnancy, often only needing to be seen in FMU once or twice but some will need to return to the FMU on a regular basis for monitoring until the time that their baby is born.
-It is important that all women maintain contact with their community midwife and local maternity team throughout their pregnancy to ensure that both mother and baby receive appropriate antenatal care.
+Most patients are able to return to their local hospital for ongoing care during their pregnancy, often only needing to be seen in FMU once or twice but some will need to return to the FMU on a regular basis for monitoring until the time that their baby is born.
+It is important that you maintain contact with your community midwife and local maternity team throughout your pregnancy to ensure you and your baby receive appropriate antenatal care.